Darkuus/queueExercise/README.md

 ## Usage
 **PickQueue** and **Box** pages have their variants (Prioriority and Non-Priority):

-`/PickPriPueue` to access the page where the user can pick a token in the Priority Queue
+`/PickPriPueue` to access the page where the user can pick a token in the Priority Queue.

-`/PriBox`
+`/PriBox` to access the page where the manager can keep track and call next tokens.

+`/PickNPriPueue` to access the page where the user can pick a token in the Non-Priority Queue.

+`/NPriBox` to access the page where the manager can keep track and call next tokens.